 These sources consist of legitimate science or are evidence-based through the use of credible scientific sourcing.
 Legitimate science follows the scientific method, is unbiased, and does not use emotional words.
 These sources also respect the consensus of experts in the given scientific field and strive to publish peer-reviewed science.
 Some sources in this category may have a slight political bias but adhere to scientific principles.
 See all Pro-Science sources.

 Overall, we rate Encyclopedia Britannica a Least Biased, Pro-Science source.

-In review, Encyclopedia Britannica provides an enormous amount of information covering history, science, technology and more.
-The website is set up with a search bar at the top of the screen so that you can search the topic you are interested in.
+In review, Encyclopedia Britannica provides an enormous amount of information covering history, science, technology, and more.
+The website is set up with a search bar at the top of the screen so that you can search for the topic you are interested in.
 The homepage also features articles that display minimal bias, such as this: Do Plants Feel Pain?.
 This article is properly sourced and in case you are interested, plants do not feel pain because they do not have pain receptors.
 Thanks Britannica!